 In short: It’s just such a convenient way to deal with my period!

-What is a mens-cup?!
-A Mens-cup, menstruations-cup or moon-cup is a small (usually) silicone cup which catches one’s period.
+What is a diva-cup?!
+A diva-cup, menstruations-cup or moon-cup is a small (usually) silicone cup which catches one’s period.
 The extra value is has, is that it’s re-usable!
 So instead of the few hours you get out of a tampon or a (single-use) sanitary napkin, you get a few years (!) of use.
 Between 5 and 10 years!
 So I’ve read.
 I lost my first one after having had it for less than that, so I can’t tell yet.

 1. I always have enough sanitary products – no matter where I am.
 In Germany, Australia, the U-S and Canada (and more places!) it’s always easy to buy more tampons or pads when needed.
 Very different situation when I am cycling in rural Lao.
 Or even visiting friends in a city like Shanghai it’s not so easy to get tampons – even to a point where people who never had a period are aware of it.
 Imagine the look on the face of a (non-menstruating) friend who offered me some to take on my trip and I refused, explained I am very well aware that I probably won’t be able to get some soon but don’t need them.
 At this point I explained the cup to him.